 Vector elements can be quickly converted to stitches using the editing tools to indicate entry points, exit points, splice lines, and stitch directions.
-For more information, see "Wireframe Element Editing Tools" on page 167.
+See the editing tools section for more information on those tools.

 Automatic Shapes & Designs

 DesignShop has tools for automatic shapes.
 Some of these tools are used with digitizing input tools.
 Other tools provide quick access to an editable library of custom designs.